jmwohl/sfpc/C++/Using Sublime for C++ and openFrameworks.md

     "options": [
         "-I/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.8.sdk/usr/include",
         "-I/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.8.sdk/usr/include/c++/4.2.1",
-        "-I/usr/local/lib/OF/libs/**"
+        "-I/usr/local/lib/OF/0.8.0/libs/**",
+        "-I/usr/local/lib/OF/0.8.0/addons/**"
     ]
 }
 ```

-As you can see, I added a copy of the OF libs to my /usr/local/lib, which seems be to where libs naturally go.
+The bottom two are symlinks that I created in /usr/local/lib, which seems be to where libs naturally go.
+They link to the libs and addons directories that I keep elsewhere on my computer.
 That "-I" at the beginning is the clang flag for 'include path'.

 ### The Good Stuff - openFrameworks Development